In the 1970’s, Albert Ellis, one of the original founders of Cognitive Behavioral Therapy (CBT), investigated and extrapolated on the theory that:

 And this is where a general understanding of CBT can help facilitate a better relationship between the feng shui consultant and their client because CBT is fundamentally about the connection between how people think and what they do.

-The founding 5 assumptions of CBT are also in alignment with what makes a good feng shui consultant in regard to understanding what the client is seeking and developing strategies to help them realistically achieve their goals.
+The founding 5 assumptions of CBT are also in alignment with what makes an effective feng shui consultant in regard to understanding what the client is seeking and developing strategies to help them realistically achieve their goals.
 The founding 5 assumptions of CBT are:

 A feng shui consultant is primarily in the “people” business and to be effective in what they do, they need to be good at offering tangible hope while avoiding jumping to conclusions, making assumptions or premature judgement calls in regard to what the client is seeking their services for.